 “In the past 10 years, CX has increased the volume of customer insights that an organization can take action on.
 Today, we need to make insights way more actionable and find more of them,” said Temkin, cofounder of CXPA, creator of the XM Institute and Head of Qualtrics XM.

 Even beyond searching out and identifying more meaningful ways to engage with customers, CX professionals armed with massive amounts of data-based insights have a role to play in every area of an organization, from employee satisfaction to stakeholder decision making, across industries.
 Recent Forrester marketing research shows that companies that leverage advanced insights-driven business capabilities are 2.8x more likely to report double-digit year-over-year growth than firms that are still at the beginner stage.

 Throughout his talk, Temkin shared his experience in advancing the field and community of CX and his vision for its ongoing evolution.

-How the history of CX illuminates the future of CX
+How history illuminates the future of digital customer experience

 In 2010, CX was just starting to be established as a discipline.
 It was also the year Temkin left Forrester to start his Experience Management (XM) company Temkin Group, and work with fellow CX professionals to establish the Customer Experience Professionals Associations (CXPA), an organization that focused on raising the level of thinking and capabilities across the community of CX professionals.